themagnifico/cocopi-docs/pages.md

 ## Manage a page with a folder

 More complex pages can be located as an index file in their own folder.
-To create the page `example.com/blog`, you create a `content/blog` directory and locate the page content in a file called `content/blog/index.html` or `content/blog/index.md`.
+To create the page `example.com/blog`, you create a file called `content/blog/index.html` or `content/blog/index.md`.

 You might prefer this over a single page because the folder allows to keep additional files like images right where you keep the page content itself.